Duke-of-Blag/pdsnd_github/README.md

 ### Description
 bikeshare helps you discover data gathered by a US bike-sharing company named Motivate.

+### Getting started
+Run bikeshare.py in the Python interpreter of your choice.
+Just make sure you have Python version 3.8.5 or later running and access to Pandas and Numpy.

 ### Files used
 * chicago.csv
 * new_york_city.csv